pythonarcade/arcade/doc/programming_guide/sound.rst

 complexity of :ref:`positional audio <sound-other-libraries-pyglet-positional>`.

-Instead, the table below summarizes a few of the most useful members in the context of arcade.
-Superscripts link info about potential issues, such as name differences between properties and equivalent keyword arguments to arcade functions.
+Instead, the table below summarizes a few of the most useful members in the context of Arcade.
+Superscripts link info about potential issues, such as name differences between properties and equivalent keyword arguments to Arcade functions.

 .. list-table::
    :header-rows: 1